imjoy-team/ImJoy/docs/user_manual.md

 Currently, the recommended way to use ImJoy on a remote computer:
- 1. Login the remote server with SSH, start the plugin engine with `python -m imjoy --serve --host=0.0.0.0`.
+ 1. Login the remote server with SSH, start the plugin engine with `imjoy --jupyter --host=0.0.0.0`.
 The plugin engine will download a copy of ImJoy app and serve it through `http://YOUR_REMOTE_IP:9527`.
     In the meantime, it will give your a **connection token**, copy it from the terminal and you will need it in the next step.